awi-esc/Datasets.jl/README.md

   doi="10.1594/PANGAEA.930512")
 ```

-This command updates the in-memory database `db`, add the `herzschuh2023` item,
+This command updates the database `db`, add the `herzschuh2023` item,
 and download its content to the default folder.

 ### Archives